Snowy Owl Facts

 Being flexible in its habits, the owl will also take fish from the surface of lakes.
 Each bird must capture roughly 7 -12 mice per day to meet its food requirement and can eat more than 1,600 lemmings per year.
 Like many other birds, the bird swallows its prey whole.

-Snowy Owl Threats
+Snowy Owl Behavior and Tactics

 During the nesting season, the impressive owls regularly defend the nests against any and all potential threats.
 These dangers include such predators as arctic foxes, corvids, and swift-flying jaegers.
 Other threats, however, include dogs, gray wolves and avian predators.